 The servers deployed by many IT firms are often not utilizing their capacity since the physical server is dedicated to a specific application.
 This means that excess capacity available is not consumed resulting in increased operating and IT costs.
-To overcome these inefficiencies, it is important to understand what virtualization is and how to enable virtualization.
+To overcome these inefficiencies, it is important to understand how to enable virtualization.

 Why Should You Enable Virtualization?